giancarlo-garbagnati/homevideosalepredictor/README.md

 #### Random Forest

-With these more advanced models, there are more hyperparameters (tuning knobs, if you will) than linear regression).
+With these more advanced models, there are more hyperparameters (tuning knobs, if you will) than linear regression.
 However, we'll start with an 'out-of-the-box' random forest model (RF1), using the default hyperparameter values from the scikit-learn implementation of random forest.
 This is performed on a 70/30 train/test split.
 ```
 10^RMSE = 2.0579
 ```